tom-pytel/pfst/README.md

 * Finish `reconcile()`, make it use all slice operations to preserve more formatting.

-* Tree search, `options` validation, indentation of multiline sequences should be better, more coercion on put, different source encodings, code cleanups, type_ignores, API additions for real-world use, optimization, testing, bughunting, etc...
+* Tree search, indentation of multiline sequences should be better, more coercion on put, different source encodings, code cleanups, API additions for real-world use, optimization, testing, bughunting, etc...

 ## Trivia